 Pakistan came into being in 1947 after the division of the sub-continent into Muslim majority and Hindu majority areas.
 Along with the division of territory, there was also a division of resources, military forces, industries, and water bodies (including rivers).
 The water had to be divided between both states equally, but India was against such division from the outset and so was the beginning of the Kalabagh Dam issue.

-On April 1, 1948, East Punjab in India discontinued the flow of water to West Punjab (Pakistan) that resulted in a huge threat of dearth and loss of crops in West Punjab.
+On April 1, 1948, East Punjab in India discontinued the flow of water to West Punjab (Pakistan), resulting in a huge threat of dearth and loss of crops in West Punjab.
 This was done to cause water shortages in Pakistan so that they would eventually surrender to India.
 Due to the ongoing water crisis between the two countries, the Indus Basin Treaty was presented by World Bank in 1960 to resolve the disputes.

 The treaty recommended the division of the rivers: Ravi, Sutlej, and Bias were given to India, while Indus, Chenab, and Jhelum were granted to Pakistan.
 The World Bank also proposed the construction of two dams, that is, Mangla and Tarbela.
 The funds for the construction of these dams were provided by the World Bank and thus were constructed.